TurtleWolf/MERNqaASSISTANCE/2018/09/25/QuestionLinks.md

 ### I covered 80 interactions during this 2 week period
+after the first week, I've switched strategies..
+Rather than reviewing MERN one section per a day, I've added Modern Javascript From the Beginning.
+I'm keeping an eye on new questions in both courses and updating older questions as I get to that section.
+I still intend to repeat the MERN course, but I had a gut feeling I'd be more useful to everyone involved this way.
+I'm  covering the questions 1 section per day..
+All the questions about the database had responses, I'm making it a point to read through them each anyways.. just in case I have something to add and to gather a more comprehensive understanding of the course and particular student's progress through it.
+On that note, I'm also watching the new questions to field them at a customer service level.
+I may not always know the most technical aspects, but it helps to let them know they are not screaming into a void, and it helps me push my own understanding of the subject.
 fyi my paypal is different

 1. [What color theme is being used for this video?](https://www.udemy.com/mern-stack-front-to-back/learn/v4/questions/5027562 "Looks like Dark (default) or maybe Dark +, I don't see a difference when I change between them.")